hacoo/dougchess-cpp/README.md

 exponentially many times, it is vital that it do as little work as possible).

 ## License
 This software is distributed under the GNU General Public License.
-See the file COPYING in this repository for more information.
+See the file LICENSE in this repository for more information.

 ## Prerequisites
 Dougchess has been tested on Ubuntu Linux ONLY.